Battle for Haditha

 Battle for Haditha is a 2007 drama film directed by British director Nick Broomfield based on the Haditha killings.
 Dramatising real events using a documentary style, Battle for Haditha is Broomfield's follow up to Ghosts.
 The film was aired on Channel 4 in the UK on 17 March 2008.

 Plot

 The film is inspired by the Haditha killings incident that occurred three months after the Battle of Haditha in the Iraq War.
 On 19 November 2005 in Haditha, a city in the western Iraqi province of Al Anbar, 24 unarmed Iraqi men, women, and children were killed by a group of United States Marines following an incident where an I.E.D killed one Marine and seriously wounded two others.
-Since the release of the film, the US military controversially dropped all charges to all Marines involved.
-The names of the Marines have been changed in the film, while the Iraqi civilians retain their real names.